- Video: Fast Heartbeat During Pregnancy – Reasons, Signs & Treatment

-- Is It Normal To Have High Heart Rate When Pregnant?
+- Is It Normal to Have a High Heart Rate During Pregnancy?

 - Causes of High Pulse Rate During Pregnancy

-- Diagnosing Increased Heart Rate in Pregnant Women
+- Diagnosis of Increased Heart Rate During Pregnancy

 - Elevated Heart Rate Trimester Wise

-- How to Deal With Increased Heart Rate When Pregnant?
+- How to Deal With an Increased Heart Rate While Pregnant

-Is It Normal To Have High Heart Rate When Pregnant?
+Is It Normal to Have a High Heart Rate During Pregnancy?

-The normal heart rate per minute for a healthy person is between 60 to 80.
-However, during pregnancy, it is quite common for this rate to increase up to 100.
+The normal heart rate of a healthy person is between 60 and 80 per minute.
+However, during pregnancy, it is quite common for this rate to go up to 100.
 An increased heart rate is called tachycardia and is a common occurrence during pregnancy.

-Your body is constantly working hard to help nourish your growing baby.
-As your pregnancy progresses, the amount of blood required by your baby increases and to suffice this requirement, your heart also beats faster to pump more blood into the system.
+If you are pregnant, your body will constantly work hard to provide nourishment to your growing baby.
+As your pregnancy progresses, the amount of blood required by your baby will increase and your heart will beat faster to pump more blood into the system.

 Causes of High Pulse Rate During Pregnancy